-Sick from your stomach: Bacterial changes may trigger diseases like rheumatoid arthritisJune 11th, 2012 in Inflammatory disorders /
+Sick from your stomach: Bacterial changes may trigger diseases like rheumatoid arthritisJune 11, 2012 in Medicine & Health / Inflammatory disorders

 The billions of bugs in our guts have a newfound role: regulating the immune system and related autoimmune diseases such as rheumatoid arthritis, according to researchers at Mayo Clinic and the University of Illinois at Urbana-Champaign.